Ornithologists study birds. Entomologists study insects. Anthropologists study ancient civilizations.

 Up to 80%!

-That means all the scientific research, all the billions spent on developing new drugs, all the double-blind placebo testing is pointless.
+That means much of the scientific research, the billions spent on developing new drugs, and the double-blind placebo testing is pointless.

 Why?
 Patients don’t have the discipline to implement their doctors’ advice.